natebrunelle/cstheory-f22/markdown/ps0.md

 # Optional Videos

-If you missed the live first meeting on January 19, you can watch it here: [January 19 lecture video]().
+If you must miss the live first meeting on August 2, a recording will be posted here.

 ## Previous Semester videos